-First Release: June 2019 (QR)
+First Release: June 2019 (QR) Updated for Kinetic Control: Nov.
+2021 (MR)

 Introduction:

 This tutorial will walk a user through setting up and running the Pocket NC V2-10 or V2-50 to produce a part that demonstrates 4+1 machining.
 No CAM work is necessary for this tutorial.
 It is highly recommended that the Pocket NC User's Manual be read all the way through before running the machine.